Hello, my name is Leonie Elizabeth.

 I am a nutritionist and writer.

 Thus, when I started out on motherhood I had pre-conceived high ideals on nutrition.
-I believed if I fed my children a diet of wholegrain cereals, vegetables, and fruit; and if I avoided excess fat, salt, sugar and refined cereals; then good health and well-being would naturally follow.
+I believed if I fed my children a diet of wholegrain cereals, vegetables, and fruit and avoided excess fat, salt, sugar and refined cereals, good health and well-being would naturally follow.
+I was wrong.
+My second son was a failure to thrive, suffering severe health problems from the introduction of solid food.
+At age three he was diagnosed with food sensitivities by a specialist paediatrician at the Royal Prince Alfred Hospital (RPAH), following an exclusion diet and series of food challenges.
+Following the same protocol, I was also diagnosed as being salicylate, benzoate, amine and glutamate sensitive.

-On my return from Sydney, and inundated with queries from patients, medical practitioners and community health groups; I studied for the Graduate Diploma of Human Nutrition, at Deakin University.
+On my return from Sydney, I studied for the Graduate Diploma of Human Nutrition, at Deakin University.
 I completed a research project The Assessment of Perceived Food Sensitivities in Adult Asthmatics.
-On completion of my Graduate Diploma in 1991, I set up the Nutrition Advisory Centre, in Burnie, Tasmania.
+On completion of my Graduate Diploma in 1991, I set up a Nutrition Advisory Centre, in Burnie, Tasmania.
 This was a consultancy service advising on all aspects of nutrition, but predominantly for those requiring help for food sensitivities.
 As a pharmacist, I had a working knowledge and experience in cross relationships between adverse reactions to foods, additives, drugs and drug additives.
 Through Deakin University in 1996, I completed a comprehensive literature review and submission of a research proposal of a community survey in perceived food sensitivities in children aged 4-8 years.

 With the family diet adapted for food sensitivities, which involved restriction of many fruits and some vegetables; bread, cereals and potatoes became the mainstay of my children’s diets; complemented with vegetables, some fruit; meat, poultry and eggs.
 Inclusion of small amounts of sugar and fats for home-made baked foods and occasional treats; added choice and variety and allowed socialisation of an otherwise bland diet.
 The children learned the difference between foods they could eat (friendly food); foods they should eat (for long-term health); foods they couldn’t eat (those that made them sick); and foods they could, but shouldn’t (eg; fatty and sugary snacks).